folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 ## Cancelling an order

 To cancel an open purchase order, follow the steps below.
 Cancelling a purchase order removes all encumbrances and updates all associated item records for all purchase order lines to an **Item status** of Order closed.
 To cancel individual order lines, see [Cancelling an order line](#cancelling-an-order-line).
-You can [reopen an order[(#reopening-an-order) after performing the cancel action.
+You can [reopen an order](#reopening-an-order) after performing the cancel action.

 1. [Search for the order you want to cancel](#searching-for-an-order) and select it.